diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-1/database-design-2/2017-11-23-transactions-concurrency.md

     - kill the transaction
   - committed, after successful completion
 - read and write operations
-  - ``read_item(X)``
-    - reads a database item named ``X`` into a program variable named ``X``
+  - ``read_item(X)``: reads a database item named ``X`` into a program variable named ``X``
-    - process includes finding the address of the disk block, and copying to and from a memory buffer
-  - ``write_item(X)``
-    - writes the value of program variable ``X`` into the database item named ``X``
+  - ``write_item(X)``: writes the value of program variable ``X`` into the database item named ``X``
-    - process includes finding the address of the disk block, copying to and from a memory buffer, and storing the updated disk block back to disk
-- read set of a transaction: set of all items read
+- ACID properties
+  - atomicity
+    - either all operations of the transaction are properly reflected in the database or none are
+  - consistency
-- write set of a transaction: set of all items written
+    - execution of a transaction in isolation preserves the consistency of the database
+  - isolation
+    - although multiple transactions may execute concurrently, each transaction must be unaware of other concurrently executing transactions
+  - durability
+    - changes must persist in the database
+- the recovery-management component of a database system implements the support for atomicity and durability

 ### Concurrency Control
-- transactions submitted by various users may execute concurrently
-  - access and update the same database items
+- the result of concurrent execution of transactions must be equivalent to a serial schedule
+- multiple transactions are allowed to run concurrently in the system.
+Advantages are:
+  - increased processor and disk utilization
+  - reduced average response time for transactions
-  - some form of concurrency control is needed
+- concurrency control schemes: mechanisms to achieve isolation
 - issues that may arise
   - the lost update problem
     - occurs when two transactions that access the same database items have operations interleaved